2025 World Technology Law Conference Agenda

 - Ashleigh Whittaker, Harvey AI, USA

-- Jonathan Rosenberg, USA
+- Jonathan Rosenberg, ex-Viasat, USA

 - Thomas Thalhofer, Noerr, Germany